thereferences/systems/docs/source/model/evaluation/performance/criteria.md

 <br>

-Based on the
-* Error Matrix Measures, i.e., TP, FN, FP, TN
-* A threshold defined as the intersection of precision & sensitivity.
+Based on the (a) error matrix measures, i.e., TP, FN, FP, TN, and (b) a threshold defined as the intersection of precision & sensitivity.

 <br>